php-tuf/php-tuf/README.md

 PHP-TUF is a PHP implementation of [The Update Framework(TUF)](https://theupdateframework.io/) to provide signing and verification for secure PHP application updates.
 [Read the TUF specification](https://github.com/theupdateframework/specification/blob/master/tuf-spec.md) for more information on how TUF is intended to work.

+## PHP-TUF client requirements

+The PHP-TUF client is designed to provide TUF verification to PHP applications for target signatures.

+- Minimum required PHP version: 7.2
+- Requires `ext-json`
+- The `paragonie/sodium_compat` dependency provides a polyfill for the Sodium cryptography library; however, installing `ext-sodium` is recommended for better performance and security.

 ## PHP-TUF server requirements

 We recommend using the [default CLI implementation](https://github.com/theupdateframework/tuf/blob/develop/docs/CLI.md) (a Python application) to generate keys and signatures as a part of your project's release creation process.
 This will require: